 A filter is needed for a tank of this size – remember, the smaller the volume of water, the faster toxins can build up.
 The filter will get rid of toxins that are lethal to your fish and they will also remove detritus from the water.

-Ideally your filter should be a chemical, mechanical and biological one which isn’t too powerful – you don’t want to create a strong current in a small tanks.
+Ideally, your filter should be a chemical, mechanical and biological one that isn’t too powerful – you don’t want to create a strong current in a small tank.

-If you choose to keep tropical fish, you will need a heater to make sure the water stays at a consistent warm temperature.
+If you choose to keep tropical fish, you will need a heater to make sure the water stays at a consistently warm temperature.

-Most tropical tanks should be heated to 75-80°F. Choosing to keep tropical fish will massively increase the number of species which you can keep.
-There are a much larger selection of tropical fish compared to cold water fish.
+Most tropical tanks should be heated to 75-80°F. Choosing to keep tropical fish will massively increase the number of species that you can keep.
+There is a much larger selection of tropical fish compared to cold-water fish.